taoky/dhf/README.md

 ## Usage

+Scripts does not require any dependencies.

 ### dhf.py

-This script does not require any dependencies.

 ```console
 > python dhf.py --help